 That August, Monroe returned to Kobe.
 “I flew into Osaka with [professor] Jim Kelly,” Monroe recalls. ”We had to take a boat to Kobe because the railroads and streets were still pretty broken up.
 When we got to the school, they were holding classes in what looked like a construction site.
 We signed the deal, and Mr. Sugauchi was very grateful that Berklee stood by him after the quake.
 He expressed it each time I visited over the next 15 years.”

-And so began Berklee’s long and fruitful relationship with Koyo Conservatory.
-For years, Koyo has taught Berklee’s methods and prepared students to continue their studies at Berklee.
+For years now, Koyo has taught Berklee’s methods and prepared students to continue their studies at Berklee.
 In 2015, Sugauchi handed over the school to Jikei Gakuen COM Group, a large consortium of colleges, and stayed on as the school’s president.
 Relationships with other Jikei-owned music schools have since developed.
 Under Jikei’s leadership, Koyo Conservatory of Music will be renamed Koyo School of Music & Dance in April 2019, and will relocate to the center of Kobe City in a new, state-of-the-art building.

 Berklee’s ties to Japan date back to 1956 when Berklee founder Lawrence Berk brought the first Japanese student, Toshiko Akiyoshi ’59, to the school on a full scholarship.
 Akiyoshi’s brilliant career as a jazz pianist and composer later served as inspiration for other Japanese musicians—including Sadao Watanabe ’65, Makoto Ozone ’83, others—who followed her footsteps to Berklee.